Othent/docs/README.md

 - Apple

 We currently have support for 64 social connections, which is over 5B user log ins!
-Meaning over 5 billion people now can easily have access to an Arweave web3 wallet with their existing credentials.
+Meaning over 5 billion people now can easily have access to an Arweave & ao web3 wallet with their existing credentials.

 ## 🥗 Othent's Features